 18. Testing requirements: Perform testing as required Subsection 105.03 and the following:

-Perform the following tests for each Video encoder installation:
+Perform the following tests for each Ethernet Switch installation:

 1. SALT.
 Verify that after installation but prior to interconnection, the equipment operates as specified in the field.
 Test should Including the following: